AkshatChauhan18/MrPlayer/index.md

 # MrPlayer-CLI

+Suggested using windows terminal becuse it suports many languages when extracting lyrics.

+Terminal theme 'is One Half Dark'

 <video controls autoplay width="640" height="360" ><source src="CLI.mp4" type="video/mp4"></video>

 For playing song cd to directory where the song is and type this command -